Owner & Queen Bee

 Well, I figured out why, when at 18, I had an accident with a bottle of Immac (a UK hair removal cream).
 Before a trip to the Costa del Sol, I wanted to get my bikini line in shape.
 Sitting on the edge of the tub, I applied two large dollops to the sides of my bikini line.
 Listen, you can’t tell an anal-retentive, hyperactive Virgo to sit completely still for 15 minutes, so I got up and walked about a bit.
 Perhaps I threw in a jumping jack or two for good measure, vacuumed a couple of rugs and washed the dishes.
 When I rinsed off the cream I had a jolly big shock…in a rather good way.
 My horrendous, pre-super-summer-holiday bikini line had vanished and my new, svelte, sophisticated (and shaped like Italy) landing strip had arrived!
 Bonjourno!

 Since those early days of trial and major error, I’ve graduated to removing hair with a soft and deliciously fantastic wax from Italy.
 (Italians throw a lot of passion into everything they make—even wax.)
 God bless all of my willing girlfriends, who in the early days endured those painful bikini wax experiments I inflicted on them.
 And God bless the late and great Nance Mitchell of Beverly Hills for making me quit my 9 to 5 and get out there and do this thing wholeheartedly!
-Today, with more than a dozen years of hair removal under my belt (sorry, I couldn’t resist), I truly love my career and hope all of the trusting girls who come to visit me love the results just as much.
+Today, with more than two decades of hair removal under my belt (sorry, I couldn’t resist), I truly love my career and hope all of the trusting girls who come to visit me love the results just as much.